SnowCD (Connectivity Diagnostic Tool)¶

 SnowCD leverages the Snowflake hostname IP addresses and ports listed by either the

 SYSTEM$WHITELIST_PRIVATELINK() functions to run a series of connection checks to evaluate and help troubleshoot the network connection to Snowflake.

-If your Snowflake account uses AWS PrivateLink or Azure Private Link, execute the SYSTEM$WHITELIST_PRIVATELINK function to obtain the Snowflake hostname IP address and ports to evaluate and troubleshoot network connections to Snowflake.
+If your Snowflake account uses private connectivity to the Snowflake service, execute the SYSTEM$WHITELIST_PRIVATELINK function to obtain the Snowflake hostname IP address and ports to evaluate and troubleshoot network connections to Snowflake.

 SnowCD returns one of the following: